-Morphemes have allomorphs, or various ways they show up in language.
+Morphemes have allomorphs, or various ways they show up in a language.
 In English, -ed marks the past tense, but it doesn't always have the same pronunciation.
 Speakers pronounce it as [t] in helped but [d] in cubed.
-Past-tense [t] and [d] are simply two allomorphs of the same morpheme /d/.
+Past-tense [t] and [d] are simply two allomorphs of the same past morpheme /d/.

 |English||Amazing!
 The farmer speaks Latin!|

 Keep in mind that morphemes and allomorphs are identified based on how speakers of a given language build words.
 Morphemes are language-specific.
 English speakers cannot break annihilate into smaller meaningful units, but Latin speakers could find the historical morphemes an-nihil-at-e.

 Types of morphemes